Puzzle Genius

 Where To Play

-Want to try your hand at Hashiwokakero?
-We have options!
-We sometimes include them in our free Puzzle Weekly magazine – you should totally sign up for that if you haven’t already, because who doesn’t want at least 28 free puzzles every week?
+We sometimes also include Hashi in our free Puzzle Weekly magazine – you should totally sign up for that if you haven’t already, because who doesn’t want at least 28 free puzzles every week?

 You can also find four levels of Hashi puzzles in our Jumbo Adult Puzzle Book – which happens to include more than 500 puzzles of 20 different varieties.